 How will I be assessed?

 On completion of the online course students are required to complete an end of course Quiz.
-Following completion of the online component of the course participants are required to attend a classroom-based session which will include a demonstration and assessment of practical manual handling techniques
+Following completion of the online component of the course participants are required to attend an online practical-based session which will include a demonstration and assessment of practical manual handling techniques.

 Benefits of Manual Handling Training